-Arizona State travels 470 miles northwest to face BYU in Provo, Utah, on Saturday night, and Arizona sportsbooks have the Sun Devils as slight favorites.
+Arizona State travels 470 miles northwest to face BYU in Provo, Utah, on Saturday night, and Arizona betting apps have the Sun Devils as slight favorites.

 It’ll be Arizona State’s staunchest test of the young college football season, after ASU shellacked Southern Utah and UNLV by a combined score of 78-24 in its first two games.